wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 has already completed.
 We will revisit the commit process and develop a protocol with finer access control in later sections where concurrent commits are allowed.

-There are schedules that read consistently, but are wrongly identified as violating
+There are schedules that read consistently, but are wrongly identified as violating the serialization order.
+If the reading transaction reads updated values of the committing transaction, but obtains bt before the committing transaction finishes the write phase and then obtains ct, the reading transaction will be aborted later during validation.

 ### Broken Read-Modify-Write